Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This is a set pattern, so you won’t be able to customise it.

-Get a start page for your beta or live service
+Get a start page for your public beta or live service

 Contact the GDS content team before your alpha assessment to discuss start points for your service.

 In most cases, the GDS content team will create a start page for you.
 If this isn’t the best way to meet the user need, they’ll recommend another way of joining up with the rest of GOV.UK.